gordonje/missourian_analytics/README.md

 Now we can explore these CMS data a bit more:

-*	There were 107,422 articles published between July 2002 and...apparently December 2020.
-Seems like a bug, but one that only affected 13 articles.
+*	There were [107,422 articles](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L1-L3) published between [July 2002](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L5-L9) and...[apparently December 2020](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L11-L15).
+Seems like a bug, but one that [affected only 13 articles](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L17-L20).
-*	Most articles are filed in at least on section of the Missourian.
+*	Most articles are filed in [at least one section](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L29-L37) of the Missourian.
 Only 379 were not.
-*	Half of the articles were filed in multiple sections.
-Only on article was filed in eight section.
+*	Half of the articles were [filed in multiple sections](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L39-L46).
+Only one article was filed in eight section.
 Apparently, [when there's a Harry Potter movie opening](http://www.columbiamissourian.com/a/116132/harry-potter-fans-flock-to-columbia-for-midnight-movie-release/), everybody wants a piece.
-*	We can also get the proportion of articles filed in each section.
+*	We can also [get the proportion of articles](https://github.com/gordonje/missourian_analytics/blob/master/sql/prelim_cms_checks.sql#L39-L46) filed in each section.
 Here are the top one:
 	*	Local 36.12 %
 	*	News 28.8 %
 	*	State News 16.83 %